danlooo/DGGS.jl/docs/src/tutorial.md

 geo_cube_raw = Cube("tos_O1_2001-2002.nc")
 ```

-Lets have a look at the raw data:
+Lets have a look at the first time point of the raw data:

 ```@example netcdf
 using CairoMakie